 Content doesn’t cost much to create, and you can continually update it with relevant information to meet the needs of your niche.

-To calculate the ROI of your content marketing efforts, it’s helpful to look at a few key metrics:
+To calculate the digital ROI of your content marketing efforts, it’s helpful to look at a few key metrics:

 - Consumption: Page views, unique visitors, downloads, time on site, bounce rate, cost per visitor

 - Sharing: Number of times content has been shared or linked across the web or on social media

 - Lead generation: Form or email address submissions, guide downloads, opting into email campaigns

 - Sales: Number of deals you close that you can attribute to content on your site